How to Get into University: A Guide to Higher Education

 Alternative Qualifications and Skills

-Yes, it’s possible to go to university without A-levels.
-Many universities and colleges accept alternative qualifications such as BTECs, NVQs, and apprenticeships.
-It’s important to research the specific entry requirements for the courses and universities you’re interested in.
+Yes, as you’ve seen it’s possible to go to university without A-levels.
+There are also courses other than degrees that are increasingly popular however you’ll still need to research the specific entry requirements for the courses and universities you’re interested in.

 Foundation Degrees and Apprenticeships

-Foundation degrees are designed to provide students with the required skills and knowledge for a particular industry, usually at a lower cost than traditional degrees.
-Apprenticeships combine work-based learning with study, allowing students to gain valuable work experience and a recognised qualification at the same time.
+Foundation degrees are designed to provide students with the required skills and knowledge for a particular industry.
+Apprenticeships combine work-based learning with study, allowing you to gain valuable work experience and a recognised qualification at the same time.
+Each year more and more are offered so it’s worth looking into them if you think they may suit you better.

 7 colourfully dressed students photograph shows them wearing jeans, trainers or boots whilst looking at laptops